Sunny, Scattered Flurries Friday

 We will have morning sunshine Friday, clouds in the afternoon and a few scattered flurries.

-We will have clouds overnight into Saturday morning, then it will turn sunny with high temperatures in the middle 40s.
+It will be cloudy overnight into Saturday morning, then turn sunny with high temperatures in the middle 40s.

-We will have considerable cloudiness Sunday with a few showers around late and temperatures will be near 50.
+Looking ahead to Sunday, we will have considerable cloudiness with a few showers around late.

 Get Connecticut local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC Connecticut newsletters.